Guerino Vanoli Basket

-Guerino Vanoli Basket, also known as Vanoli Cremona, is a professional basketball team of the city of Cremona.
-The team played in the LBA, the top Italian basketball league, for 12 years until 2021.

-From 1999 to 2011 the society had the name of Gruppo Triboldi Basket.
-For past club sponsorship names, see the list below.
+Guerino Vanoli Basket, also known as Vanoli Cremona, was a professional basketball team of the city of Cremona.
+The team played in the LBA, the top Italian basketball league, for 16 seasons from 2009 to 2022, and again 2023 to 2026 (only one season in between when they were relegated to Serie A2 in the 2022–23 season).
+From 1999 to 2011 Vanoli had the name of Gruppo Triboldi Basket.
+On May 29, 2026, it was announced that a group of investors—including NBA superstar Luka Dončić, former Dallas Mavericks executive Donnie Nelson, longtime coach Valerio Bianchini and former player Rimantas Kaukėnas—had purchased the team and would move it to Rome for the 2026–27 season.
+The new ownership group also announced that it would seek to play in the planned NBA Europe league, which could launch as soon as 2027.

 History

 The beginnings and the promotion to Serie A

 The U.S. Gruppo Triboldi Basket was founded in 1999 in Soresina by Secondo Triboldi.
 The team, with Simone Lottici as coach, soon reached the Serie B d’Eccellenza, the third Italian league.
 Not having a suitable arena for this league, the club moved to the nearby indoor stadium in Cremona Cà de Somenzi, keeping the seat in Soresina.
-After five seasons in the third Italian league, in the 2005-06 season arrived the promotion in Legadue with Andrea Trinchieri on the bench, finishing first in the group A, and after winning the play-offs by beating in order Cento, Forlì and Osimo.
+After five seasons in the third Italian league, in the 2005–06 season arrived the promotion in Legadue with Andrea Trinchieri on the bench, finishing first in the group A, and after winning the play-offs by beating in order Cento, Forlì and Osimo.

 The first year in Legadue, Gruppo Triboldi finished the regular season in fourth place, being eliminated in the first round of the playoffs by Pavia.
 At the end of the season Trinchieri left the role of head coach and moved to Caserta, being replaced by Stefano Cioppi.
-After a fifth place in the following season and elimination in playoffs semifinals by Caserta, the club achieved the promotion to Serie A after finishing the 2008-2009 season in third place and winning the play-offs beating in order Pavia, Casale Monferrato and Sassari.
+After a fifth place in the following season and elimination in playoffs semifinals by Caserta, the club achieved the promotion to Serie A after finishing the 2008–2009 season in third place and winning the play-offs beating in order Pavia, Casale Monferrato and Sassari.

 The Serie A debut

-After the promotion to Serie A, some managers of Juvi Cremona (which gives the Serie A Dilettanti’s title to Leonessa Brescia) entered in the company.
+After the promotion to Serie A, some managers of Juvi Cremona (which gives the Serie A Dilettanti's title to Leonessa Brescia) entered in the company.
 Moreover, the company's registered office was transferred from Soresina to Cremona.

 At the end of the first season in Serie A, ended with the 13th place in the standings, the General Manager Ario Costa and Vice President Matteo Bonetti left the team to join Leonessa Brescia in Serie A Dilettanti, the third Italian league, so the owner Secondo Triboldi decided to appoint as General Manager Flavio Portaluppi, who had played in the team just two seasons before, after a year spent at Olimpia Milano.
 The coach for the 2010-11 season is Slovenian Tomo Mahorič.